each man separately the process of elimination was started

 Many of Cleveland's leading Jewish men, including Rabbis Gries and

 Wolsey and Alfred Benesch, were active B'nai B'rith members.
 (The

 Jewish Independent had said they would be delegates to the Ohio

 B'nai B'rith convention that summer.)

-of Cleveland's weekly Jewish Independent carried a small
+of Cleveland's weekly Jewish Independent displayed a picture